sarassaura/blog/src/content/posts/web-accessibility.md

 1. **Color**

-   1. Contrast Ratio: It's the contrast between the text and background color values.

-      1. Ensures readability, especially for people with color deficiency.
+   1. Contrast Ratio: It's the contrast between the text and background color values, it ensures readability, especially for people with color deficiency.

       1. It's calculated by dividing the lighter value by the darker value.
       1. The values range from 0 to 1, where 0 is black and 1 is white.
       1. The exact formula is (V1 + 0.05) / (V2 + 0.05).
 Lighter / Darker.